 Lhichivi period (300-1200A.D)

 Lhichivi were coming from India.
-After coming to Nepal, they were paying attention by its monarchial system.
+After coming to Nepal, they were paying attention to its monarchial system.
 They were probably the Rajputs of today's Bihar & Uttar Pradesh of India.
-Lhichivi period is also known as a golden era of Nepal.
-The first great historical figure, Manadev was also from the Lhichivi period, who introduced the first coin in Nepal.
+The Lhichivi period is also known as the golden era of Nepal.
+The first great historical figure, Manadev was also from the Lhichivi period and introduced the first coin in Nepal.
 Amsu Verma was not a Lichhavi but he became the actual ruler in 602 A.D because he had married the daughter of a Lichhavi king Shivade.
-Amsuvarma was a far-sighted ruler, due to his fine diplomacy in family connections, it helped to established and continue good relations with great countries like China & India.
+Amsuvarma was a far-sighted ruler, due to his fine diplomacy in family connections, it helped to establish and continue good relations with great countries like China & India.
 He gave and married his sister to an Indian prince and his daughter Bhirkuti to a powerful king of Tibet, Tsrong-Tsong Gampo.

 Malla Period (1200-1769A.D.)

 The Malla period was a glorious era in the history of Nepal.
-During this period, the trade & commerce, industry, the religion & culture, art & architecture flourished and developed.
+During this period, trade & commerce, industry, religion & culture, and art & architecture flourished and developed.
 For the Malla rulers are also known as the incarnation of God Vishnu.
-They were Hindus but accepted Buddhism, Shaivism etc. as well which shows a religious tolerance during that period.
-At that time, an aristocratic elites dominate the administrative feudal by their supremacy.
-By dividing society into 64(sixty-four) occupational caste, they had their own monopoly.
-It has been effecting now a day also due to that power of king and his monopoly.
-The most popular king Jayasthiti Malla’( ruled from 1354 to1395) of that period was codified the Nepalese society in a mainstream of Hindu frame.
+They were Hindus but accepted Buddhism, Shaivism, etc. as well which shows religious tolerance during that period.
+At that time, aristocratic elites dominate the administrative feudal by their supremacy.
+By dividing society into 64(sixty-four) occupational castes, they had their own monopoly.
+It has been affecting now a day also due to the power of the king and his monopoly.
+The most popular king Jayasthiti Malla’( ruled from 1354 to 1395) of that period codified the Nepalese society in a mainstream of Hindu frame.
 He built many temples and facilitated the development of art & literature.
 King Jayasthiti Malla’ was also an economic reformer and introduced a system of measuring land and houses.

 Shah Period (1769 to date)

 During the middle of the 18th Century, there were about 50 states in Modern Nepal.
-The British Empire was colonizing of India at that same time.
+The British Empire was colonizing India at that same time.
 King Prithvi Narayan Shah (from the state of Gorkha) believed that unless Nepal is unified, it is in danger of going into the hands of British India.
-He started the process by unifying the small states by his intelligence.
-In 1768, after ten years of preparation, siege and attack, Kathmandu fell to Gorkha on the day of the festival of Indra Jattra and the Virgin Goddess “Kumara Fastivel”.
-Hence, Prithivi Narayan Shah is known as the creator of Nepal and Great King.
+He started the process by unifying the small states with his intelligence.
+In 1768, after ten years of preparation, siege, and attack, Kathmandu fell to Gorkha on the day of the festival of Indra Jattra and the Virgin Goddess “Kumara Festival”.
+Hence, Prithvi Narayan Shah is known as the creator of Nepal and the Great King.
 He died in 1775 and was later succeeded by his son Bahadur Shah.

-Then the Prime Minister Bhimsen Thapa had to bear mortification from the defeat and he was arrested, locked up and subsequently he committed suicide in 1839.
-The period between1836-1846 is marked with confusion and intrigues.
+Then Prime Minister Bhimsen Thapa had to bear mortification from the defeat and he was arrested, locked up, and subsequently he committed suicide in 1839.
+The period between1836-1846 is marked with confusion and intrigue.
 During that time Pandays, Basnyats, and Kunwars were fighting each other for power.
-In 1846, Jung Bahadur Rana declared himself as the prime minister and later declared himself “Maharajah" with powers (superior to those of the king).
+In 1846, Jung Bahadur Rana declared himself the prime minister and later declared himself “Maharajah" with powers (superior to those of the king).
 Then began the Rana period in Nepal which was ruled lasted up to 104 years.
 During this period, the country was kept in isolation and the people were deprived of political and social rights.
-The power structure and state money were expended for the self interest of the Ranas.
-The King was present but was kept under complete control of the Ranas.
+The power structure and state money were expended for the self-interest of the Ranas.
+The King was present but was kept under the complete control of the Ranas.
 In 1850, Jung Bahadur visited England and France to seek foreign support for their system.

-When the late King ‘Birendra’ and his entire family were killed on 2001, his brother, Gyanendra Shah became the king of Nepal.
-Gyanendra reinstated the parliament after popular struggle in 2006.
-In 2008, the newly elected constitution assembly declared the country a republic.
+When the late King ‘Birendra’ and his entire family were killed in 2001, his brother, Gyanendra Shah became the king of Nepal.
+Gyanendra reinstated the parliament after a popular struggle in 2006.
+In 2008, the newly elected constitutional assembly declared the country a republic.